This topic describes how to use the Apache Kafka connector.

 Metadata columns

-You can define metadata columns in a Kafka source table or a Kafka result table to obtain the metadata of Kafka messages.
+You can define metadata columns in a Kafka source table or a Kafka sink table to obtain the metadata of Kafka messages.
 For example, if multiple topics are defined in the WITH clause for a Kafka source table and a metadata column is defined in the source table, the topic from which Flink reads data is marked.
-The following sample code provides an example on how to use metadata columns.
+The following sample code provides an example on how to use metadata columns:

 CREATE TABLE kafka_source (